masiucd/Functional_Javascript/README.md

 In functional programming, functions are treated as first-class citizens, meaning that they can be bound to variables and values, returned from other functions and get passed as arguments, just as any other data type like variables,arrays,vectors ore objects.
 Functional programing is based on not causing any side effects and writing and using pure functions, This repo purpose is to go through the very fundamentals in functional programing using `Javascript\TS`.
-The rules should be bound to the functional way of writing applications which meaning that any of this concepts/logic works the same in languages like `Haskell`, `Clojure` `REason ML`, ore `O caml`.
+The rules should be bound to the functional way of writing applications which meaning that any of this concepts/logic works the same in languages like `Haskell`, `Clojure` `Reason ML`, ore `Ocaml`.

 </p>
 <br>